eobolo/CollabU/README.md

      - Group members can participate in discussions through a real-time chat interface.

    - **File Sharing**:
-     - Students can upload and share files in real-time with group members.
+     - Students can upload and share files in real time with group members.

 For more detailed information on each feature, please refer to the [Documentation](link-to-documentation).